JrVerbiest/jrverbiest.github.io/README.md

     Tasks:
     - System engineering support;
-    - PCB design, assembly and testing;
+    - PCB design, assembly, and testing;
     - R&D wireless power transfer (WPT).

-    🔨 Tools: SIMetrix Circuit Design and Simulation (Spice), Python and Altium Designer (PCB design)
+    🔨 Tools: SIMetrix Circuit Design and Simulation (Spice), Python, and Altium Designer (PCB design)

 - **Project Manager** @ Peira, Turnhout, Belgium - Full-time

   Project ownership from start to finish.
 Responsible for:
   - Formulation of technical solutions;
-  - Communication with the stakeholders (customers, partners and suppliers) involved in the project;
+  - Communication with the stakeholders (customers, partners, and suppliers) involved in the project;
   - Coordination of technicians and colleagues ;
-  - Providing input for technical specifications, requirements and documentation.
+  - Providing input for technical specifications, requirements, and documentation.

 - **Senior Electronic Engineer** @ Bruker microCT & Bruker Biospin - Full-time